sguox002/geeksforgeeks/amazon/minimum platform.md

     return vplatform.size();
 }
 ```
+Above algorithm can use priority-queue to find the min.

+Also priority-queue can also be used to keep popping, and the left over is the required platforms.

 Another better approach:
 sort the departure time and arriving time individually and then do a merge.
 when arriving time[i]<=departure time[j], we need increase platform